Teen Driver Motor Vehicle Accidents

 But we are also seeing a massive increase in teens answering and reading texts, emails, and Snapchats.
 All this time, these youngsters are operating motor vehicles.

-So we have the increased risk of deadly cell phone car wrecks on highways.
+So we have an increased risk of deadly cell phone car wrecks on highways.
 And despite legislation and public education, these accidents are only rising.

 New Theory of Liability?

 In that case, the plaintiff then argued the other texter knew the teen was driving.
-It was debated back then that she was responsible for the distraction.
+A debate ensued back then whether she was responsible for the decedent's distraction.

 Teen Vehicle Crash Statistics.

-These type of accidents are the primary cause of death for U.S. citizens eight to 34 years old.
-The NHTSA says one distraction while driving death happens every 12 to 15 minutes.
+These types of accidents are the primary cause of death for U.S. citizens eight to 34 years old.
+The NHTSA says one distracted while driving death happens every 12 to 15 minutes.
 And the collateral damage injures at least 2.5 million each year.

 Most of all, crashes are the leading cause of death in the US for teens.
 Car crashes cause close to 36% of all teen deaths.
 Each year at least 5,000 teenagers aged 15-19 die.
 (See CDC Website).